CYRIEL VAN OORSCHOT

 It was the size of the programme that finally made me choose the University of Twente.
 Personally, I liked the idea of a smaller study group more.
 The Industrial Design programme has about 100 to 120 new first-year students.
 So you can get to know everyone well and the atmosphere is more friendly.

 How do you like studying at UT?

 I’m still enjoying my studies a lot.
-The various types of education mean there’s a lot of variation in the classroom material, which makes the course very interesting.
+The various types of courses mean there’s a lot of variation in the classroom material, which makes the course very interesting.
 It ranges from mathematics to graphical design and from ergonomics to marketing.